Andong0616/Andong.github.io/_pages/about.md

 - From Assistance to Anxiety: The Negative Impact of AI Usage on Public Servants’ Well-being. (first author with Jiaheng Ling, and Shuping Wang).

-- Performance Feedback and Aspiration Level under Stretch Goals: How Target Design Shapes Performance Pressure. (first author with Siyao Zhu).
+- Stretch Goals, Social Aspiration, and Performance Feedback: How Goal Type Shapes Motivational Dynamics in Public Organizations. (first author with Siyao Zhu). [link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5339528)

 Fundings and Projects